 We may compete with entities affiliated with our Manager or Fortress, including Newcastle, for certain target assets.
 From time to time, affiliates of Fortress may focus on investments in assets with a similar profile as our target assets that we may seek to acquire.
 These affiliates may have meaningful purchasing capacity, which may change over time depending upon a variety of factors, including, but not limited to, available equity capital and debt financing, market conditions and cash on hand.
-Currently, Fortress has two funds primarily focused on investing in Excess MSRs with approximately \$1.7 billion in capital commitments in aggregate.
+As of December 31, 2014, Fortress had two funds primarily focused on investing in Excess MSRs with approximately \$1.6 billion in capital commitments in aggregate.
 We intend to co-invest with these funds in Excess MSRs.
 Fortress funds generally have a fee structure similar to ours, but the fees actually paid will vary depending on the size, terms and performance of each fund.